spacecatpixel/lokidocs/docs/ServiceNodes/SNFullGuide.md

 The `loki-wallet-cli` has generated us a wallet called `MyWallet` and is now prompting us for a password.

-> Note:
-> When typing the password, the characters will not appear.
+> **Note**: When typing the password, the characters will not appear.
 It will seem as if you are typing and no text is appearing however the terminal is logging every character you type including if it is capitalised or lowercase.

 > Write down your wallet name and password on a piece of paper as this information will be required every time we want to enter our wallet.